On the defect in the generalized Grunwald--Wang problem: Introduction

 for $v\in T$.
 In this setting equip each cohomology group with the discrete topology and define $\overline{H^1(K,M)}$ as the closure of the image of $H^1(K,M)$ in the product.
 When $T$ is finite, this is just the image of $H^1(K,M)$, and when $T$ is infinite, we have

 by definition of the product topology.

 We say that the {\em Grunwald-Wang theorem holds for $K$, $T$ and $M$} if

 The classical case is of course when $K$ is a number field, $M=\Z/n\Z$ and $T$ is finite.
 As is well known, under these conditions the Grunwald--Wang theorem holds unless we are in the so-called {\em special case} (see e.g. \cite{nsw}, Theorem 9.2.8).
 The special case arises when $\Gal(K(\mu_{2^r})|K)$ is not cyclic, where $2^r$ is the largest power of 2 dividing $n$.
-The smallest counterexample (that of Wang \cite{wang}) is for $K=\Q$, $M=\Z/8\Z$ and $T$ consisting only of the 2-adic valuation on $\Q$.
+The smallest counterexample (that of Wang \cite{wang}; see also \cite{artintate}, Chapter 10, Consequence of Theorem 1, p.
+97) is for $K=\Q$, $M=\Z/8\Z$ and $T$ consisting only of the 2-adic valuation on $\Q$.

 Apparently already Hasse had the insight that the theorem should hold more generally (for $M=\Z/n\Z$, $T$ finite and in the non-special case) in the above general context of valued fields.
 His approach was worked out in detail by Lorenz and Roquette in \cite{lr}.
 However, it was Saltman's method via generic Galois extensions \cite{saltman} and its reinterpretation by Colliot-Th\'el\`ene and Sansuc in \cite{ctsja} that opened the way for giving quick proofs of positive results on the Grunwald--Wang problem in a general setting.
 In fact, in (\cite{ctsja}, Theorem 8.4) it is proven that the Grunwald--Wang theorem holds in the above general context for finite $T$ and a large class of $M$ incuding $M=\Z/n\Z$ in the non-special case (see also Corollary \ref{cts} below).